ijsf/wersi-mk1-editor/README.md

 Pressing 1 twice is likely necessary, as it explicitly stops and restarts the MIDI logic.
 This seems to be a minor bug in the original firmware.

-## Running the editor
+## Launch the editor

-The NodeJS part will host the editor web contents on a server on localhost, which should be accessible from your browser.
-To start the server, type this in the editor repository directory:
+First, make sure sysexd is started.
+Open a new terminal.
+Go to the `sysexd` directory and type:

+    ./bin/sysexd

+To start the editor, open a new terminal, go to this directory and type:

     node server.js

-The editor in the browser needs to be able to communicate over MIDI.
-The `sysexd` server is a separate standalone piece of software that was specifically made for this purpose.
-Make sure you have a compiled version of `sysexd` on your system, and just start it and let it run in the background.

-At this point, both the editor server and sysexd should be running, and you should be able to access the editor at http://localhost:3000.
+Make sure you click Allow for any firewall questions on OSX.
+You should be able to access the editor at http://localhost:3000.

 ## Showcase